Reading Time: 5 minutes

 Glycogen is the body’s easiest source of energy.
 It’s a string of glucose molecules that is stored in muscles and the liver.
 When you head out on race day, your body will first utilize glycogen for energy to fuel the run.

 The primary benefit of carb loading is avoiding the wall.
-It won’t make you faster, but by properly fueling for a race, you can run longer and at your best.
+By properly fueling for a race, you can run longer and at your best (2).
 In the end, this can be the difference between hitting or missing your PR or getting on the podium.

 Carbs are important for many aspects of fitness, even building muscle.
 Learn more about why your strength training relies on carbs and how to fuel for bigger muscles.